 ON THIS PAGE: You will find out more about screening for this type of cancer, including risks and benefits of screening.
 You will also learn about some of the things that a woman can do to reduce the risk of this type of cancer.
 To see other pages, use the menu.

-Cervical cancer can often be prevented by preventing precancers and having regular Pap tests to find any precancers so they can be treated.
+Cervical cancer can often be prevented by having regular screening to find any precancers so they can be treated.
 Preventing precancers means controlling possible risk factors, such as:

 Delaying first sexual intercourse until the late teens or older

 Avoiding sexual intercourse with people who have had many partners

 Avoiding sexual intercourse with people who are obviously infected with genital warts or show other symptoms